-AUG.
-22 Review syllabus and expectations for class
+January 24 Review syllabus and expectations for class.
+Introduction to Children's Literature

-AUG.
-27 History of Children's Literature

-Picture Books

-AUG.
-29 Fairy Tales.
+January 31 Picture Books, Fairy Tales.

 Mini Essay assigned

-SEPT.
-3 Charlotte's Web

-SEPT.
-5 Charlotte's Web
+February 7 Charlotte's Web

 Sign up for Annotated Bibliography

-SEPT.
-10 A Wrinkle in Time (Chapters 1-3)
+February 14 A Wrinkle in Time Chapters 1-6

 Sign up for Book Project

+February 21 A Wrinkle in Time Chapters 7-End.

+Mini Essay Presentation

+February 28 Harry Potter and the Sorcerer's Stone Chapters 1-8